Ceratosaurus Scientific Classification

 These fast dinosaurs could run after their prey.
 While scientists don’t know exactly what they ate, they were one of the larger carnivores in their environment.
 This meant that they had plenty of options when it came to dinner.
 They may have even eaten aquatic species, such as ancient fish and crocodiles.

-Ceratosaurus probably ate other dinosaurs, as well.
+Ceratosauruses probably ate other dinosaurs as well.
 These may have included herbivores and even the young or weak of other carnivore species.

 Ceratosaurus lived during the Late Jurassic Period, around 153-148 million years ago.
 Fossils of the Ceratosaurus have been found in the western United States, many in the large Morisson Formation.
 There is also evidence that it lived in what we now call Portugal.